San Bernardino train disaster: In popular culture

-The disaster was featured in "Runaway Train", a Season 3 (2005) Crash Scene Investigation episode of the Canadian TV series Mayday.
+The disaster was featured in "Runaway Train", a Season 3 (2005) Crash Scene Investigation episode of the Canadian TV series Mayday, also known in the U.S. as Air Disasters.
 For broadcasters that do not use the series name Mayday, this is one of three Season 3 episodes labeled as Crash Scene Investigation spin-offs, examining marine or rail disasters.
 The dramatization was broadcast with the title "Unstoppable Train" in the United States.